-Individual results may vary.
-Before and after images shown on the site for informations purposes only.
+*Individual results may vary.
+Before and after images and videos are shown on the site for informational purposes only.
 No claims are made that results are guaranteed to be exactly the same.

 Dr. Wright uses the Cutera laser exclusively and her IPL hand piece is called the limelight™.
 She is able to treat brown or red pigmented lesions on the face, neck, and de’collete’.
 Those bothersome tiny veins are easily treated as well.
 For some skin types, she can even treat the hands, chest, and arms; which often show our age.
 IPL stands for intense pulse light.
 The light is pulsed into the skin and pigmented lesions preferentially take up this energy and convert it to heat.
 The heat is what breaks up or damages the pigmented lesion and it is absorbed by the body.
 The procedure is fast and only uncomfortable, not painful.

 - Angiomas (non-rosacea red pigmentation)

 Treatment areas: Face, neck, and de’collete’, Hands, chest, and arms (for some skin types)